Trip (Ella Mai song)

-"Trip" is a song by English singer Ella Mai from her eponymous debut studio album.
+"Trip" is a song by English singer Ella Mai from her first album Ella Mai.
 The song peaked at number 47 in the UK and number 11 on the Billboard Hot 100 in the United States.
 The song was written by Mai, Varren Wade, Quinton, and Dijon MacFarlane.
 The single became her first number one on Billboard's Rhythmic chart in its 22 December 2018 issue.

 Music video

 An accompanying music video for the song premiered via Mai's Vevo channel on 18 September 2018.

 Jacquees remix

 Cash Money R&B singer Jacquees' "Quemix" of the track gained huge popularity, receiving millions of streams on YouTube and SoundCloud.
-However, Jacquees' version was removed from both platforms on September 5.
+However, Jacquees' version was removed from both platforms on 5 September.
 Ella Mai's label boss DJ Mustard later said that his label 10 Summers sent a cease and desist, claiming Jacquees had attempted to monetize the remix and accused him of "stealing" from 10 Summers.
 Jacquees disputed these claims.